All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Discovery Wildlife Park

 If you are interested in seeing rescued and orphaned animals, visit Discovery Wildlife Park in Innisfail and see tigers, lions, cougars and timber wolves.
-Join for behind the scenes programs that offer an in-depth look at the animals at the zoo.
-The zoo offers half-price admission for moms and dads on Mothers’ and Fathers’ days.
-While in Innisfail, drop into Jungle Farm to pickup their Garden Starter Packs.
+Join for behind-the-scenes programs that offer an in-depth look at the animals at the zoo.
+The zoo offers half-price admission for moms and dads on Mother’s and Father’s Day.
+While in Innisfail, drop by Jungle Farm to pick up their Garden Starter Packs.

 Driving Time: 1.25 to 1.5 hrs